gemrb/gemrb.github.io/_drafts/20_brad.md

-**6. **
-post-subviews

-**5. Do you remember some contributions that you're really proud of?
-Or a problem that was especially infuriating to solve?**
+**6. What comes after that? (post-subviews, py3, your own plans/wishes)**

-**7. Which one was your favourite IE game and do you still play it?
-Or other old games?
-Or contribute to other reverse-engineering/reimplementation projects?**
+**7. Do you have a favourite IE game and do you still play it?
+Do you contribute to other reimplementation projects?**

 **8. Any final thoughts about IE games and GemRB 20 years later?**

 _Tune in tomorrow to hear from Avenger, the maintainer that succeeded Edheldil._